Akkshayul1234/Nasscom-VSD/Labs/README.md

 ```
 ![openlane startup](https://github.com/Akkshayul1234/Nasscom-VSD/assets/37902660/7145ed52-c1b8-46a8-9d5a-7731c14ff422)

-Import the nesscary package to run the flow by using the following command
+- Import the nesscary package to run the flow by using the following command
 ```
 package require openlane 0.9
 ```
+- For more on OpenLANE installation and flow - [efabless repo](https://github.com/efabless/openlane)

 ## Setting up OpenLANE Environment